 Buxlow Pastoral Care

 Buxlow staff set, expect and gain high standards of behaviour from their children.
 In this supportive environment the learning process continues and good work habits and skills begin to develop.
-Here, children are able to take appropriate risks in their learning talents to develop their skills and talents.
 All children agree to abide by the Buxlow Code of Conduct, based upon the Golden Rules, to ensure that all receive the best possible education in an optimal learning environment.
-Children are rewarded for excellence in behaviour as well as academic, cultural and sporting successes
+Children are rewarded for excellence in behaviour as well as academic, cultural and sporting successes.

 Our Understanding of Pastoral Care